EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 * Define a network of 6000 excitatory and 1500 inhibitory neurons.
 Find the appropriate parameters and simulate the network in the regimes AI, SR, SI-fast and SI-slow.
 For each of the four configurations, plot the network activity and compute the average firing rate.
 Run each simulation for at least 800ms and plot two figures for each simulation: one showing the complete simulation time and one showing only the last 50ms.

+* What is the  population activity A(t) in each of the four conditions (in Hz, averaged over the last 200ms of your simulation)?

+* Access the spike-monitor and calculate the interspike-intervals.
+Display the ISI distribution in a histogram for each of the four conditions.

+* From the ISI, compute the Coefficient Of Variation (CV) for each condition.
+Read `Chapter 7.3.1 <http://neuronaldynamics.epfl.ch/online/Ch7.S3.html>`_ to learn more about the CV.

 Exercise: Emergence of Synchronization
 --------------------------------------